amit-elbaz-mck/spaceflights-try1/spaceflight-try1/docs/source/index.rst

-.. kedro documentation master file, created by sphinx-quickstart.
+.. spaceflight_try1 documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project kedro's API docs!
+Welcome to project spaceflight_try1's API docs!
 =============================================

 .. toctree::